Gman-Superfly/AKIRA/CANONICAL_PARAMETERS.md

 **These are the target values for full training:**

 ```
-CANONICAL LEARNING RATES — SPECIFICATION A
+CANONICAL LEARNING RATES, SPECIFICATION A
 (Use these for experiments and production)

 ┌─────────────────────────────────────────────────────────────────────────┐